oktadev/okta-blog/_source/_posts/2023-06-13-net-maui-authentication.md

 </manifest>
 ```

 Woohoo!
-It’s time to test the Android version application.
+It's time to test the Android version application.
 It should look like this:

 {% img blog/net-maui-authentication/demo.gif alt:"Completed application" height:"400" %}{: .center-image }

 ## Keep experimenting with MAUI, .NET, OAuth, and OIDC

 This tutorial provides you with the fundamental steps to create your Okta client and add authentication with Okta to your MAUI applications.
 You can go further and try authentication on other platforms as well!
-I’d love to know what platform you’re using; let me know in the comments below.
+I'd love to know what platform you're using; let me know in the comments below.

 You can get the complete sample code for this MAUI authentication project from [GitHub](https://github.com/laura-rodriguez/okta-maui-sample-app).